SUMMER HOURS & UPDATES:

 Facility reservations are no longer required, with the exception of lap swimming in the pool.
 Swim lane reservations are still required and have increased in capacity, with two swimmers in lanes 2-5.
 Visit our Aquatics webpage for details.

 All other safety guidelines and protocols, including face masks and physical distancing, remain in place at this time.
 Review the frequently asked questions (FAQs) section below for Campus Rec's current health and safety measures.

 During this time of physical distancing, we are bringing the Rec Center to you!
 Stay active and engaged with virtual offerings, including:

-As we enter into our initial phase of reopening, things will look and operate differently at the Rec Center.
+We are excited to welcome PSU students and our faculty, staff, alumni, and senior adult learner members back to the Rec Center.
+You’ll notice that things look and operate differently at the Rec Center.
 Yet behind the masks and spray bottles, we are still your Campus Rec community, committed to providing an inclusive environment where recreation and wellness opportunities inspire, empower, and educate.
 Our team will do everything we can to provide exceptional recreation and wellbeing opportunities, while also prioritizing the safety of our patrons and staff.

 - Who Can Access the Rec Center